Javascript is required

 The documents that the bank requires can differ between organisations, the list below is indicative.

 For new organisations not all of these documents might be present.
-On case-by-case basis certain documents can be requested (for example half-yearly numbers, budgets, structure of the administration).
+On case-by-case basis we can request certain documents.
+For example half-yearly numbers, budgets, structure of the administration.

 Sector risks for NPOs

-This does not mean that an NPO which has one or several of these risk factors present is actually engaged in financial crime, however for each of these risk factors the bank might ask in-depth questions to assess the likelihood of money laundering or financing of terrorism occurring.
+Are one or more of these risk factors present?
+This doesn't have to mean that an NPO is engaged in financial crime.
+However for each of these risk factors the bank might need to ask more questions.
+We do this to assess the likelihood of money laundering or financing of terrorism.

-The risk assessment in its entirety gives an indication of the risk level and does not only comprise the sum of the individual answers, but also the coherence and logic between the different risk factors.
+The risk assessment in its entirety gives an indication of the risk level.
+We don't just sum up the individual answers.
+We also look at the coherence and logic between the different risk factors.

 New foundations